Anglican Watch

 Among the allegations:

-• Bishop George Sumner, acting in collusion with David Halt, the rector of St. James, Texarkana, engaged in retaliation against the Rev. Rich Daly for forwarding a Title IV complaint to the Diocese.
+• Bishop George Sumner, acting in collusion with David Halt, the rector of St. James, Texarkana, engaged in retaliation against the Rev. Rich Daly for forwarding a complaint about sexual harassment to the Diocese.
 Specifically, Sumner forced Daly from his job, later falsely telling parishioners that Daly had resigned.

 • A subsequent anonymous Title IV complaint against Halt for his role in the retaliation was dismissed out of hand, and in violation of the provisions of Title IV, by Sumner.